benbalter/benbalter.github.com/_posts/2014-10-07-open-source-licensing-for-government-attorneys.md

 ### Contractor created code

 Under the FAR, by default, the government receives unlimited rights in any software developed under contract, and thus is free to publish the code as they see fit.
-Due to market forces and tradition, many typical government contracts IT contracts, however, contract away this right in favor of government purpose rights, with the contractor retaining the original copyright.
+Due to market forces and contracting tradition, many typical government IT contracts, however, contract away this right in favor of simple government purpose rights, with the contractor retaining the original copyright.
 If that's the case, the agency has several options:

 * **Ask** - Government contractors are typically contractually prohibited from talking about their work.
 As a result, most, if not all, would prefer their work be open sourced.
 For typical web or mobile development contracts, there is often little proprietary IP in the purpose-built code, and thus contractors have an incentive to grant the agency additional rights on request.

-* **Contractor licenses to agency** - The contractor can license the code to the agency under an open source license of their choosing.
+* **Contractor licenses to agency** - Rather than granting copyright or broad redistribution rights, the contractor can license the code to the agency under an open source license of their choosing.
 Once in the agency's hands, the agency is free to redistribute the software under those same terms as they see fit.
 This may require a mod on the contract.

-* **Contrator publishes** - The contractor, at the agency's request, can publish the code under an open source license.
+* **Contrator publishes** - The contractor, at the agency's request, can independently publish the code under an open source license.
 While the agency will not get "credit" for publishing the software, the obligation to maintain the software will shift to the contractor.
 Once open source, the agency can consume that software as they would any other open source software.

 ## Contributing to open source software